-Blender uses a “Font System” to manage mapping letter codes to objects representing them in 3D views.
+Blender uses a “Font System” to manage mapping letter codes to geometry representing them in the 3D Viewport.
 This font system has its own built-in font, but it can use external fonts too, including PostScript Type 1, OpenType and TrueType fonts.
 And moreover, it can use any objects existing in the current blend-file as letters.

 Text objects allow you to create and render 2D or 3D text, with various advanced layout options, like justifying and frames.
 By default, letters are just flat filled surfaces, exactly like any closed 2D curve.
-But, just like Curves, you can extrude them, and apply modifiers to them (e.g. to make them follow a curve).
+But, just like curves, you can extrude them, and apply modifiers to them (e.g. to make them follow a curve).

-You can convert Text, either to a curve, or directly to a mesh, with Alt-C in Object Mode.
+You can convert a text object, either to a curve, or directly to a mesh, using Convert in Object Mode.